Promoting WildEdges

 We see this as an important first step for landowners as they increasingly look to reimagine how they use their land under the ELMS stewardship framework which provides financial incentives for more environmentally friendly land use in accordance with the UK’s 25 Year Environment Plan and commitment to net zero emissions by 2050.

 Whilst WildEast’s WildEdges initiative focuses on hedgerows the concept of having messier edges has much broader applications.
 It is just as important for rivers to have messy edges.
-In May 2022 we commissioned our friends at Beaver Trust and the award-winning Stop-Motion animator Lauren Cook to make an exciting short film that will highlight the importance of river buffers and why we all need to embrace wilder edges.
-This will be published in the near future but in the meantime please enjoy the recently released documentary “On The Edge” about making space for rivers.
+We commissioned our friends at Beaver Trust and the award-winning Stop-Motion animator Lauren Cook to make an exciting animation that highlights the importance of river buffers and why we all need to embrace wilder edges.
+This was published in April 2024 and can be seen below.
+Please also enjoy the documentary “On The Edge” about making space for rivers.
 You can watch this on the Beaver Trust website or below.

 Nick gave a short talk summarising Consano Earth's work with WildEast, Land App and Beaver Trust at our event in Bristol on 7 June 2022.